0M1J/kubeflow-GNN/README.md

 | 4              | 30    | 33.93 min  | 85.04%   |
 | 6              | 30    | 30.76 min  | 85.11%   |

+## Challenges Faced and Solutions
+- **Resource Management**: Managing resource allocation and utilization across multiple pods and nodes was a significant challenge.
+We addressed this by carefully monitoring resource usage, optimizing resource requests and limits, and scaling resources as needed.
+- **Networking and Communication**: Ensuring efficient communication between distributed components, especially in a cloud environment, posed challenges related to network latency and reliability.
+We optimized network configurations and implemented retry mechanisms to mitigate these issues.
+- **Fault Tolerance**: Ensuring system resilience in the face of failures required careful planning and implementation of fault-tolerant strategies.
+We leveraged Kubernetes' built-in features for automatic pod restarts and implemented application-level fault tolerance mechanisms to handle failures gracefully.
+- **Shared Data Storage**: Initially, we faced challenges in setting up shared data storage for TensorBoard visualization.
+We opted to use Nginx as a reverse proxy to serve TensorBoard data, ensuring seamless access to visualization logs across pods.
+- **Image Building and Deployment**: Building Docker images and storing them in the registry using Google Cloud Build was a key requirement.
+We configured Google Cloud Build to automatically build Docker images from our source code repository and store them in the Google Container Registry, streamlining the deployment process.
+- **GNN Training Pipelines**: Implementing GNN training pipelines required understanding the complex architecture of the GNN model and integrating it into the distributed training framework.
+We carefully designed and tested the training pipelines to ensure efficient distributed training across multiple nodes.

 ## Usage
 1. **Dataset**: Download and preprocess the ogbl-citations2 dataset.
 2. **Model Training**: Train the GNN model using PyTorch distributed training on a Kubeflow-enabled Kubernetes cluster.